AScustomWorks/AS/README.md

 AS Logo/Monogram Copyright (c) 2017 Alfredo Santamaria , All rights reserved.
 Panel graphics in res/ are © 2017
-Derivative works may not use the AS logo or panel graphics including custom component graphics (knobs, switches, screws, caps,etc.).
+Derivative works may not use the AS logo or panel graphics including custom component graphics (knobs, switches, screws, caps, etc.).

 ### Releases